cedis-epublishing/sliderHome/README.md

 Support
 ---------------
-A documentation on this plugin can be found in pluginDocumentation_home.md
+Additional information on this plugin can be found in docs/pluginDocumentation_home.md